Overview

 Token Permissions

-The API token has the same permissions as your user account:- Can only access resources you have permission to
+The API token has the same permissions as the role you selected during creation:- Can only access resources within your organization

 - Respects organization RBAC policies